Stuart Scott: Personal life

 Scott was married to Kimberly Scott from 1993 to 2007.
 They had two daughters together, Taelor and Sydni.
 Scott lived in Avon, Connecticut.
 At the time of his death, Scott was in a relationship with Kristin Spodobalski.
 During his Jimmy V Award speech, he told his teenage daughters: "Taelor and Sydni, I love you guys more than I will ever be able to express.
 You two are my heartbeat.
 I am standing on this stage here tonight because of you."
 His daughter, Sydni Scott, was named a Rhodes Scholar in 2022.

 Eye injury

 Scott was injured when he was hit in the face by a football thrown during a New York Jets mini-camp on April 3, 2002, while filming a special for ESPN, a blow that damaged his cornea.
 He received surgery but afterwards suffered from ptosis, or drooping of the eyelid.
+The injury compounded earlier vision problems stemming from keratoconus, making his continued on-air work more demanding.

 Appendectomy and cancer

 After leaving Connecticut on a Sunday morning in 2007 for Monday Night Football in Pittsburgh, Scott had a stomach ache.
 After the stomach ache worsened, he went to the hospital instead of the game and later had his appendix removed.
 After testing the appendix, doctors learned that he had cancer.
 Two days later, he had surgery in New York that removed part of his colon and some of his lymph nodes near the appendix.
 After the surgery, they recommended preventive chemotherapy.
 By December, Scott—while undergoing chemotherapy—hosted Friday night ESPN NBA coverage and led the coverage of ABC's NBA Christmas Day studio show.
 Scott worked out while undergoing chemotherapy.
 Scott said of his experience with cancer at the time: "One of the coolest things about having cancer, and I know that sounds like an oxymoron, is meeting other people who've had to fight it.
 You have a bond.
 It's like a fraternity or sorority."
 When Scott returned to work and people knew of his cancer diagnosis, the well-wishers felt overbearing for him as he just wanted to talk about sports, not cancer.

 The cancer returned in 2011, but it eventually went back into remission.
 He was again diagnosed with cancer on January 14, 2013.
 After chemotherapy, Scott would do mixed martial arts and/or a P90X workout regimen.
 By 2014, he had undergone 58 infusions of chemotherapy and switched to chemotherapy pills.
 Scott also underwent radiation and multiple surgeries as a part of his cancer treatment.
 Scott never wanted to know what stage of cancer he was in.